dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 > Note: temporarily comment out the refresh token in "secrets.toml" before executing the script.

-Once you have executed the script and completed the authentication, you will receive a "refresh token" that can be used to set up the "secrets.toml" configuration.
+Once you have executed the script and completed the authentication, you will receive a "refresh token" that can be used to set up the "secrets.toml".

 #### Share the Google Analytics Property with the API:

+>Note: For service account authentication, use the client_email.
+For OAuth authentication, use the email associated with the app creation and refresh token generation.

 1. Log into your Google Analytics account.

 1. Choose the website property you wish to share.

 1. In the lower-left corner, select the "Admin" tab.

 1. In the "Account" column, navigate to "Account Access Management."

 1. Locate and click on the blue “+” icon at the top right corner of the screen.

-1. Choose “Add users” and input the client_email from the [previously downloaded](#google-service-account-credentials) JSON file.
+1. Choose “Add users” and input the email from the [service account](google_analytics.md#grab-google-service-account-credentials----first-authentication-method) or [OAuth](google_analytics.md#grab-google-oauth-credentials----second-authentication-method) authentication methods.
 Ensure to grant at least viewer privileges.

 1. Conclude the process by clicking the “Add” button in the top right corner.

 ### Initialize the verified source